 Approaching the Himalayas by air, the anticipation is like that on no other journey.
 Giant empty mountains framed by a bright blue sky under our noses.
 It’s a scenic 40 minutes flight until we have a dramatic landing in the most dangerous airport on earth.
 We arrive in Luckla – Eastern Nepal – in the shadow of Mount Everest.

 Life is never as amazing as when we share the special moments with our loved ones.
 When looking for a unique experience to share with our dear friends visiting us from Brazil, Fernanda, and Claudinho, we came across diving in Komodo Island, a board of Alexa.
 Nothing sounded to beat such a beautiful boat navigating towards one of the best diving spots on earth (CNN Survey 2015).

 Two years ago, I put my feet in India for the first time.
 That was just a three-day trip, but long enough to fall in love with the remarkable Taj Mahal, drive 300km from Agra to Ranthambore National Park on a Royal Enfield Bullet, and track wild tigers in their natural habitat.
-Two days were way too short for a trip to India.
+Three days were way too short for a trip to India.
 Nevertheless, it was during this journey when a huge desire to learn about this compelling country was born.